lgvr123/musescore-durationeditor/README.md

 * Insert rests,
 * Delete notes,
 * Add ties between chords and following rests,
-* Tuplets insert: convert regular chords/notes to tuplets,
+* Tuplets insert: convert consecutive notes/rests to tuplets,
-* Tuplets removal: convert tuplets to regular chords/notes
+* Tuplets removal: convert tuplets to consecutive notes/rests

 ### About the _Tie_ feature
 * select a rest, and the "Add tie" button will copy the previous chord into that rest and tie them together.
 * select a chord, and the "Add tie" button will copy it to an immediately following rest and tie them together.

 ### About the _Tuplet_ feature
-* select any range of chords/notes, and the "Tuplet" button will transform these into a without impacting (i.e. adding rests) the following chord/notes.
+* select any range of consecutive chords/notes/rests, and the "Tuplet" button will transform these into a without impacting (i.e. adding rests) the following chord/notes.
-* select any note of a tuplet, and the "Tuplet" button will replace the tuplet with its chord/notes without impacting (i.e. "eating") the following chord/notes.
+* select any note of a tuplet, and the "Tuplet" button will replace the tuplet with its notes/rests without impacting (i.e. "eating") the following notes/rests.

 ### Remarks ###
 * All those feature are working